d-bl/MAE-gf/docs/counting.md

 ### Step 3 : Finding horizontal mirror pairs, applying rule 6

-For each word b found in step 2:
+a)  For each word b found in step 2, make a quartet of words:
-    Example: b = ctrcl
-a)  Make its horizontal mirrored image, called p
-    Example: p = ctrcr
-b)  Make vertical images of both b and p, resulting in d and q.
-    Example: d = ctlcr , q = ctlcl
+    Example: b = ctrcl , p = ctrcr , d = ctlcr , q = ctlcl

-c)  Check for doubles in this new set of words, and keep the lexicographycally lowest word.
+b)  Check for doubles in this new set of words, and keep the lexicographycally lowest word.
 Typically, the doubles are the words called p, q or d.

 example will be added

 #### Making of a vertical mirrored word